 Getting to know someone is an adventure in itself!
 As you learn about each other, it's fun to ask silly questions and laugh together.
 These questions will give you a sense if you're on the same page together.
-Just make sure your relationship isn't all about asking questions.
+Just make sure your relationship isn't all about asking questions to get to know your partner.
 Get out there and share some memorable activities too!

 - If you could have any superhero power, what would it be?